-The free version of DaVinci Resolve can decode H.265 and can’t encode the same.
+The free version of DaVinci Resolve (latest version 18) can decode and encode H.265.

 The Studio version can both decode and encode H.265 codec, plus it supports GPU acceleration – which means the real-time performance will be better in Studio compared to the free one.